MichaelKalamogan/FoodGram/README.md

 Images are uploaded to cloudinary using multer and streamify, so as to minimise any local disk storage: https://cloudinary.com/blog/node_js_file_upload_to_a_local_server_or_to_the_cloud
 * A cloundinary id was included in user and recipe schemas to faciliate the deletion of previous images whenever there is an update to the image or the recipe is deleted.

+#### Suggestions and Improvements
+Will appreciate any suggestions and improvements to the code, layout, user interface or even the basic idea itself.
+Thank you.

 # Credits